-An overdose of methylprednisolone is not expected to produce life threatening symptoms.
+An overdose of MethylPREDNISolone Dose Pack is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
 These conditions can be serious or even fatal in people who are using steroid medication.

-MethylPREDNISolone Dose Pack (methylprednisolone) side effects
+MethylPREDNISolone Dose Pack side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+MethylPREDNISolone Dose Pack may cause serious side effects.
 Call your doctor at once if you have:

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;